 - Other information you can gather from your finance department and your sales representatives regarding sales income

-Managing your cash flow is an essential step towards ensuring the financial wellbeing of your company.
-It involves collecting information, making informed predictions, and putting your plans into action.
+Managing cash flow is an essential step towards ensuring the financial wellbeing of your company.
+It involves collecting information, making informed predictions called cash flow projections, and putting your plans into action.

 Why does it matter?

+A profitable business has to uphold financial obligations.
 Spending more than you make is never an ideal position to be in as a business owner.
 Sometimes, the problem is timing: there’s often a gap between the deadline to pay suppliers and employees, and collecting direct profits from customers.
+Achieving that desired cash balance is ideal and good cash flow management can ensure you maintain that balance.

-Analyzing cash flow at regular intervals will let you see potential issues before they become significant problems.
+Conducting a cash flow analysis to accurately calculate cash flow (which can include cash inflows, cash outflows, net income, debt payments, income statements, and more) at regular intervals will let you see potential issues before they become significant problems.
 Do so at least once a month or once a quarter.
 In dire situations, a look at your cash flow every week may be necessary to ensure you stay on top of your payments as well as your financial planning.

 Why do businesses struggle with cash flow?